Feb 18, 2026

 MoneyLion can help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $50,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

-Unlike secured loans that require collateral, unsecured loans operate on the principle of trust between lender and borrower.
 Although the process can look different depending on different lenders, here’s what you can generally expect:

-• Initial application: Submit financial information including proof of income, employment history, and other documentation showing your ability to repay
+• Initial application: Submit financial information including proof of income, employment history and other documentation showing your ability to repay

 • Credit review: Lenders perform a hard credit check and evaluate your debt-to-income ratio

-• Loan terms: If approved, you receive an offer specifying interest rate, loan term, and monthly payments
+• Loan terms: If approved, you receive an offer specifying interest rate, loan term and monthly payments

 • Fund disbursement: Money typically appears in your bank account within a few business days.